Skip to content

 Control LDAP channel binding enforcement (AD LDS)HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\<LDS-instance-name>\Parameters\LdapEnforceChannelBindingSame as above

-Due to limitations in the LDAP library used by vScope, binds using LDAPS/StartTLS might fail if channel binding tokens are enforced (LdapEnforceChannelBinding set to 2).
+Due to limitations in the LDAP library used by vScope, LDAPS/StartTLS binds might fail if channel binding tokens are enforced (LdapEnforceChannelBinding=2).